xcore/sw_motor_control/doc/sw-guide/pwm.rst

 Basic BLDC commutation mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This mode of operation is slightly different to the others as it is designed for simple commutation of a brushless DC motor.
-An example of the output of this mode is shown in figure \ref{fig_PwmBldcMode}
+An example of the output of this mode is shown in the figure below.

   .. image:: images/bldcpwm.pdf
+     :width: 100%

 To instantiate the PWM service in this mode the following function needs to be called.

 ::

   void do_pwm( chanend c_pwm,
 	buffered out port:32 p_pwm[],
 	clock clk);